MilovanMilovanov/image-gallery-angular/README.md

 # ImageGallery

-This is my first porject using Angular! :)
+This is my first project using Angular! :)

 1.For completion, I have ensured that the following requirements have been met: